sidharrth2002/sidharrth2002/README.md

 ### Hi there, I'm Sidharrth 👋

-- MPhil Candidate in Advanced Computer Science at the University of Cambridge
+- MPhil Candidate in Advanced Computer Science at the University of Cambridge advised by Professor [Hatice Gunes](https://www.cl.cam.ac.uk/~hg410/people.html), working on affective intelligence and uncertainty
 - Formerly a data engineer at MoneyLion, a data engineering intern at AirAsia, a research assistant at both Monash University & Multimedia University and co-founder of Sambal SOS (Malaysia's first aid data crowdsourcing platform built during the pandemic)
-- I work on affective intelligence, visual computing & big data infrastructure (data streaming, distributed data processing and data governance).

 ### Connect with me